 Sacre-Coeur and Montmartre

-The gleaming white Sacre-Coeur Basilica sits atop the highest point in Paris, drawing over 11 million visitors annually.
-Entry to the basilica is free, and the panoramic views from the front steps are worth the climb (or take the funicular if you prefer).
-Dedicate half a day to exploring the surrounding Montmartre neighborhood — wander through Place du Tertre where artists still paint and sell their work, discover the vineyard, and lose yourself in the charming backstreets.
-Visit early morning to beat the crowds and experience the neighborhood’s peaceful local side.
+The white Sacre-Coeur Basilica crowns the highest point in Paris and pulls in more than 11 million visitors a year.
+Entry is free, and the panorama from the front steps is worth the climb, though you can take the funicular if you’d rather.
+Give Montmartre a half day around it.
+Walk through Place du Tertre, where artists still set up and sell, find the vineyard, and let yourself get a little lost in the backstreets.
+Come early in the morning, before the crowds, and you’ll catch the quiet, local version of the neighborhood.

 Other Essential Attractions

-The Musee d’Orsay houses the world’s finest collection of Impressionist art in a stunning converted train station (€16 for adults; closed Mondays).
-The Palace of Versailles is a must-do day trip — the Hall of Mirrors and the 2,000-acre gardens are extraordinary (€21 for the palace; book weeks ahead).
-The Arc de Triomphe offers one of the best viewpoints in Paris from its rooftop terrace, looking straight down the Champs-Elysees (€16 for adults).
-And the Paris Catacombs, an underground ossuary containing the remains of over six million people, is a hauntingly unique experience — book online well in advance as time slots sell out fast (€29 for adults).
+The Musee d’Orsay holds the world’s finest Impressionist collection inside a converted train station that’s a work of art in itself (€16 for adults; closed Mondays).
+The Palace of Versailles earns its day-trip status, with the Hall of Mirrors and 2,000 acres of gardens (€21 for the palace; book weeks ahead).
+The Arc de Triomphe rooftop gives you one of the great Paris views, straight down the Champs-Elysees (€16 for adults).
+And the Paris Catacombs, an underground ossuary holding the remains of more than six million people, is genuinely unlike anything else you’ll do here, so book well ahead, since the time slots sell out fast (€29 for adults).

 Eating in Paris: A Crash Course in French Dining